pmitev/UPPMAX-Singularity-workshop/docs/own_container.md

 UBUNTU_CODENAME=focal
 ```

-To be consistant, run `export DEBIAN_FRONTEND=noninteractive` (_otherwise you will be asked to provide localization interactively during the package installation_) and add this line to the `%post` section of the recipe.
+To be consistent, run `export DEBIAN_FRONTEND=noninteractive` (_otherwise you will be asked to provide localization interactively during the package installation_) and add this line to the `%post` section of the recipe.

 ``` bash
 Singularity> export DEBIAN_FRONTEND=noninteractive